 10. Black Diamond Vector ($85)

-The Black Diamond Vector is the ideal helmet for intermediate climbers transitioning from ABS helmets without facing the sizable price jump.
+The Black Diamond Vector is ideal for intermediate climbers transitioning from ABS helmets without facing the sizable price jump.

 It weighs 8.1 ounces, features an EPS foam cover in a polycarbonate shell with an intuitive adjustment system, and costs $85.

-The slight disadvantage of the Vector is the fact that its seam between the rim and helmet body often comes undone and creates a gap plus, it is heavier and bulkier than a few other helmets that cost a little more than $85.
+The Vector’s slight disadvantage is that its seam between the rim and helmet body often comes undone and creates a gap plus, it is heavier and bulkier than a few other helmets that cost a little more than $85.

 The Petzl Meteor is an example that cost $5 more.
 However, the vector is still a good option, especially for climbers on budget.